Google Page Translation

 Most mistakes have been due to not taking outside and conflicting points of view into consideration.
-And never attempt to plan or execute a plan on the sole advice of
+And never attempt to plan or execute a plan on the sole advice of yourself.

-to perform.
+Never assume what the other party is thinking, their capability, predisposition or ability to perform.
 Keep in mind that the other actors taking part in the operation may have a totally different view of the situation and will themselves have factored in their own security and protection.

 Provide measures which will create the least negative effects should something go wrong.

 Preplan methods of ameliorating negative fallout or consequences.